-, Charles B. Thompson, “ … …” (Patriachal Blessings by Joseph Smith Sr., between 1834-1840)
+1835 circa March, Charles B. Thompson, “For if thine enemies cast thee into the fire, the flames shall not harm thee; and if need be that thou pass through the waters, they shall part hither and thither, at thy command; and thou shalt pass through on dry land.
+And thou shalt have power to waft thyself on the wings of the wind as it were, from place to place, and from nation to nation.
+And thou shalt even have power to translate thyself to Heaven if thou desirest it… And thy right of inheritance in the land of Zion is secured unto thee, and to thy seed after thee, to the latest generation.
+And if thou desirest it thou shalt live on the earth, till the coming of the Son of Man in his glory, to sit upon the throne of his power, when the Lord of hosts shall reign over all flesh, in Mount Zion, and in Jerusalem…” (Patriachal Blessings by Joseph Smith Sr., between 1834-1840)

 1835 April 30, Jonathan H. Hale, “Thou shalt speak forth marvelous things, and mountains shall flee before thee, rivers of water shall be turned out of their courses, and waters shall be divide at thy word, if necessary… for thou shalt speak the words of God in power.
-Thou shalt have power to remain in the flesh and stand when the Lord unveils His face, and thou shalt receive a crown of Celestial Glory in the Kingdom of thy God…" (Patriachal Blessings by Joseph Smith Sr., between 1834-1840) 1Johnathan 1
+Thou shalt have power to remain in the flesh and stand when the Lord unveils His face, and thou shalt receive a crown of Celestial Glory in the Kingdom of thy God…" (Patriachal Blessings by Joseph Smith Sr., between 1834-1840) [Note: In 1891, Johnathan would be 101]

 1835 May 4, Isaac Morley, “Thou shalt Live to see the heavens open and see thy God in the flesh… Thy days shall be many, and thou shalt yet do great good in the cause of thy God.
 And if thou wilt desire it, thou shalt have thy desire,- thou shalt Live to see the Son of Man come in the clouds of heaven, and the winding up scene of this generation… [100+1835=1935] Thy wife shall also be blessed and receive an equal portion with thee: she shall be faithful in prayer, and if thy children are afflicted with sickness in thy absence, she shall have [Priesthood] power to heal them by the prayer of faith…” (Oliver Cowdery, Clerk and Recorder.
-Patriachal Blessings by Joseph Smith Sr., between 1834-1840) 1Isaac 71835 May 4, Edward Partridge,“Thy name shall be sealed among the sanctified; The Lord will preserve thy life till a good old age, and thou shalt also live to see the heavens opened, for thou hast desired this thing, and shalt see the Son of man in the flesh… Thy wife shall be blessed also and receive the desire of her heart; she shall have night visions and thereby know of thy welfare in thine absence… Thou shall live to see the redemption of Zion and rejoice upon the goodly land.”
+Patriachal Blessings by Joseph Smith Sr., between 1834-1840) [Note: In 1891, Isaac would be 107]

+1835 May 4, Edward Partridge,“Thy name shall be sealed among the sanctified; The Lord will preserve thy life till a good old age, and thou shalt also live to see the heavens opened, for thou hast desired this thing, and shalt see the Son of man in the flesh… Thy wife shall be blessed also and receive the desire of her heart; she shall have night visions and thereby know of thy welfare in thine absence… Thou shall live to see the redemption of Zion and rejoice upon the goodly land.”
 (Patriachal Blessings by Joseph Smith Sr., between 1834-1840)